aws/aws-lc/crypto/fipsmodule/FIPS.md

 It is possible to modify the entropy method at build-time.
 Using `ENABLE_FIPS_ENTROPY_CPU_JITTER=ON`, the entropy source is switched to [CPU Jitter](https://github.com/smuellerDD/jitterentropy-library).

 CPU Jitter is less performant than the default method and can incur up to a 2-digit millisecond latency when queried.
+You can test CPU Jitter entropy on your system using `bssl speed -filter Jitter`.

 ## Integrity Test